QR code: Funerary use

 A QR code can link to an obituary and can be placed on a headstone.
 In 2008, Ishinokoe in Yamanashi Prefecture, Japan began to sell tombstones with QR codes produced by IT DeSign, where the code leads to a virtual grave site of the deceased.
 Other companies, such as Wisconsin-based Interactive Headstones, have also begun implementing QR codes into tombstones.
 In 2014, the Jewish Cemetery of La Paz in Uruguay began implementing QR codes for tombstones.

 Electronic authentication

-QR codes are also used to generate time-based one-time passwords (TOTP) for electronic authentication.
+QR codes can be used to generate time-based one-time passwords for electronic authentication.

 Loyalty programs

 QR codes have been used by various retail outlets that have loyalty programs.
 Sometimes these programs are accessed with an app that is loaded onto a phone and includes a process triggered by a QR code scan.
 The QR codes for loyalty programs tend to be found printed on the receipt for a purchase or on the products themselves.
 Users in these schemes collect award points by scanning a code.